scalar-labs/scalardb-analytics-postgresql/docs/installation.md

 ## Step 3.
 Start up the ScalarDB Analytics with PostgreSQL services

-The following command starts up PostgreSQL that serves ScalarDB Analytics with PostgreSQL along with the back-end servers of Cassandra, PostgreSQL, and DynamoDB local in the Docker containers.
-At the first time you run the command, the required Docker images will be downloaded from GitHub Container Registry.
+The following command starts up the PostgreSQL instance that serves ScalarDB Analytics with PostgreSQL along with the back-end servers of Cassandra, PostgreSQL, and DynamoDB local in the Docker containers.
+When you first run the command, the required Docker images will be downloaded from the GitHub Container Registry.

 ```shell
 $ docker-compose up